gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 GeneRegionTrack - Specialised labelling.
 ========================================================

-Similarly we can label transcripts by transcript level.
+Similarly we can label transcripts by thier individual transcript names.

 ![plot of chunk unnamed-chunk-56](VizGenomicsData-figure/unnamed-chunk-56-1.png)